Limited Purpose FSA: Everything You Need to Know

 Before an employee can open an HSA account, he or she must:

-- Be covered under an HDHP
+- Be covered under a High Deductible Health Plan (HDHP)

-- Be only covered under an HDHP, even if enrolled in another plan
+- Be covered only under an HDHP, even if enrolled in another plan

 - Not be enrolled in Medicare